clykins90/photo_report/README.md

   - Simplified registration process by allowing users to provide company information during signup
   - Improved data access patterns by eliminating the need for joins/lookups
   - Maintains all company branding, contact info, and settings directly with the user
+- **Cascade Deletion for Reports**: Implemented automatic deletion of associated resources when reports are deleted
+  - Photos associated with a report are now automatically deleted from GridFS when the report is deleted
+  - PDF files generated for a report are also automatically removed when the report is deleted
+  - Prevents orphaned files in the system, maintaining data integrity
+  - Reduces storage usage by ensuring all unused resources are properly cleaned up
+  - Ensures complete removal of all client data when a report is deleted

 ### Bug Fixes and Performance Improvements
 - **GridFS Integration for File Storage**: Migrated photo and file storage to GridFS